IMAP-Science-Operations-Center/imap-sdc-website/publications.md

 ## 📥 Submit a Publication

-If you've authored or contributed to a publication involving the IMAP SDC and would like it listed here, please reach out to the team or submit a pull request to this page.
+If you've authored or contributed to a publication involving the IMAP SDC and would like it listed here, please reach out to the team (imap-sdc@lists.lasp.colorado.edu) or submit a pull request to this page.

 ---